Austro-Hungarian occupation of Serbia: Rule of law

 The first measure of the occupiers was to establish a new legal system to secure order, prevent guerrilla resistance and exploit the country's resources.
 MGG/S control over the population was accomplished in accordance with the "Directives for the Political Administration in the Areas of the General Military Governorate in Serbia" (Direktiven für die politische Verwaltung im Bereiche des Militärgeneralgouvernements in Serbien) and with the "General Principles for the Imperial and Royal Military Administration in the Occupied Territories of Serbia" (Allgemeine Grundzüge für die K.u.K Militärverwaltung in den besetzten Gebieten Serbiens).
+Italian historian Oswald Überegger speaks of a "system of totalised, repressive occupation rule".

 The MGG/S intended to ignore Hungarian objections and integrate Serbia as a part of the empire, but as an area that would remain under direct military rule for decades after the end of the war and where political participation would be prohibited to prevent the emergence of a new Serbian state.